guanlanhu/guanlanhu.github.io/_pages/about.md

 I am a Postdoctoral Research Scientist at The Data Science Institute, <a href='https://datascience.columbia.edu/'> Columbia University</a>.
 I completed my PhD in Nutritional Sciences at Temerty Faculty of Medicine, <a href='https://temertymedicine.utoronto.ca/'>University of Toronto</a>, and training in Transitional Medicine Program, <a href='https://www.sickkids.ca/en/research/research-programs/translational-medicine/'>The Hospital for Sick Children</a>.
 I also hold a Master of Computer and Information Technology from the <a href='https://www.seas.upenn.edu/'> University of Pennsylvania</a>.

-My research focuses on artificial intelligence (AI) in nutrition and clinical decision support, with an emphasis on diet-related diseases.
+My research focuses on artificial intelligence (AI) in nutrition and clinical decision support, with an emphasis on diet-related chronic disease management.
 I have a particular interest in natural language processing (NLP), multimodal deep learning, and multi-omics approaches.

 <!-- , and Precision Nutrition -->